serverless/blog/posts/2017-03-14-serverless-v1.9.0.md

 We've already started filling in the next [milestones](https://github.com/serverless/serverless/milestones).
 Check out the [1.10 milestone](https://github.com/serverless/serverless/milestone/25) to see what we've planned for the next release.

 We hope that you like the new release!
 Let us know if you have any questions or feedback in [our Forum](http://forum.serverless.com/) or [GitHub Issues](https://github.com/serverless/serverless/issues).

+## Introducing the "Post Scheduler" project

+Our latest open source effort called ["Post Scheduler"](https://github.com/serverless/post-scheduler) was recently announced!

+It's a handy tool which makes it possible for you to schedule the publishing of blog articles when using static site generator such as Jekyll, Hugo, Phenomic etc. through simple GitHub comments.

+It's (of course) made with the help of the Serverless Framework.
+You should definitely check out the [GitHub repository](https://github.com/serverless/post-scheduler) and the [introduction video](https://www.youtube.com/watch?v=YETxuhexZY4).

+Furthermore you can read the corresponding announcement blog post [here](https://serverless.com/blog/static-site-post-scheduler/).

+Happy scheduling!

+## Serverless examples

 The [Serverless Examples Repository](https://github.com/serverless/examples) is an excellent resource if you want to explore some real world examples and learn more about what Serverless architectures look like.